Fans at the Masters Tournament lament loss of popular concessions item: ‘Crushing news’ - NewsBreak

 “It is cruel that maybe the only day I will ever have tickets to the Masters there’s a 100% chance of rain with hail & tornados AND the year peach ice cream sandwiches are off the board due to supply chain issues,” someone else commented.

-“I’m surprised there aren’t riots, tbh,” yet another fan remarked.Why Phil Mickelson is missing his first Masters since 1994
+“I’m surprised there aren’t riots, tbh,” yet another fan remarked.‘We’re closing in on them’ says UFO expert on Pentagon findings

 Other changes to the Masters’ food menu in 2022 largely concerned the prices of the items, which still remain relatively low for a sporting event.
 Perhaps the menu’s most famous item — the pimento cheese sandwich — is still on the menu, though.
 And that’s good enough at least a few foodies.